- Christian Levett and the Mougins Museum of Classical Art

 Polychrome painting on fragments of Archaic Greek architecture from Naukratis

-While much of the past three years has been dedicated to gathering evidence, we were also able to engage research and analysis.
-A first overview of the hitherto much neglected Egyptian material alongside excavation documentation proved particularly interesting, suggesting that the Egyptian aspect of Naukratis is earlier than is often thought, going back to the very beginnings of the site in the late seventh century BC.
-A detailed study of the numerous terracotta and limestone figurines has revealed significant local production from the seventh century BC to the Roman period displaying a notable variety of cross-cultural influences over time.
+While much of our early work was dedicated to gathering evidence, over the past few years we were able to concentrate more on research and analysis.
+Many key groups of material culture from Naukratis have now been studied and the results published as chapters in our online catalogue, written by the project researchers and external contributors. they provide many new insights into Naukratis and its people.
+Work on the hitherto much neglected Egyptian material alongside excavation documentation proved particularly interesting, indicating that the Egyptian aspect of Naukratis is earlier than is often thought, going back to the very beginnings of the site in the late seventh century BC.
+This is now also confirmed by results from our own excavations.
+Other work has focused on the workshops of Naukratis.
+For example, a detailed study of the numerous terracotta and limestone figurines has revealed significant local production from the seventh century BC to the Roman period displaying a notable variety of cross-cultural influences over time.

 Research on these and other groups of material is continually informed by scientific analyses.
-Greek, Cypriot and locally made terracotta figurines and pottery have been analysed with NAA and petrographic/SEM-EDX analysis.
+Greek, Cypriot and locally made terracotta figurines and pottery have been analysed with NAA and petrographic/SEM-EDX analysis, conducted by Michela Spataro of the British Museum’s Department of Scientific Research and Hans Mommsen of the Helmholtz-Institut für Strahlen- und Kernphysik at Bonn University.
 This has not only helped us to resolve some tricky questions of provenance, but has also made it possible to investigate potting technology and its transfer in a cross-cultural environment.

-Scientific research on the polychrome painting on some of the Ionic architecture and Cypriot and local sculpture from the site has now been completed.
+Scientific research on the polychrome painting on some of the Ionic architecture and Cypriot and local sculpture from the site has now been completed, led by Joanne Dyer of the British Museum’s Department of Scientific Research.
 New imaging methods producing stunning results allow the visualization of pigment traces of Egyptian blue that are almost invisible to the naked eye.

-Most recently, a programme of faience analysis was initiated in collaboration with the Musée du Louvre, Centre de Recherche et de Restauration des Musées de France (C2RMF).
+A programme of faience analysis was conducted as a collaboration between Andrew Meek of the British Museum’s Department of Scientific Research and the Musée du Louvre, Centre de Recherche et de Restauration des Musées de France (C2RMF).
 Analyses were carried out at the Accélérateur Grand Louvre d'Analyse Elémentaire (AGLAE), facilitated by the European CHARISMA programme.
 The results shed new light on the production of faience at sixth century BC Naukratis against the wider background of cultural contact and technology transfer.

 Engaging with others: from London to Egypt